About The APIQ_® Panel

 Helen has worked as a quality systems manager and consultant for several organisations, including pig producers.
 Helen has managed internal audit processes for ISO, APIQ, HACCP, SQF and Yum.
 She has covered several industries including piggeries, eggs, feed mills, poultry and egg processing.
 Helen has served on the Panel since 2010.

-Pig Producer - Mr Jeremy Whitby
+Pig Producer - Mr Andrew Johnson

 Pig Producer - Mr Tim Kingma

 Tim is a Victorian pig producer who owns and manages a 1,400 sow Farrow to Finish operation on two sites.
-Tim overseas and implements the business Quality Assurance program.
+Tim oversees and implements the business Quality Assurance program.
 Tim is passionate about the pig industry and is involved in the industry at a State and National level.
 Tim currently serves as chair of the Victorian Pig Producers Association and has served on the Panel since 2013.

 Supply Chain Specialist - Mr Dale Pemberton